In Germany, A Syrian Refugee Is Reunited With His Family

 Omar, originally from a village near the city of Hama, had left his pregnant wife, Walaa Ahmed, and two young daughters in Syria with his parents.
 He didn't want them to risk their lives making the dangerous journey with him to Europe.
 But every day, he would send a voice message home to his wife, children and parents, whom he missed terribly.

 "Maybe I will never see them again," he said of his parents.
-But he held out hope that he'd someday see his wife and kids.
+But he held out hope that he would someday see his wife and kids.

 By last summer, his wife had given birth to another girl.
 In June, Omar, still in Germany, was among a group of refugees who met Samantha Power, then the U.S. ambassador to the U.N.